KKornegay/Butler_Data_Analytics_Projects_KK/README.md

-# Butler_Data_Analytics_Projects_KK
+# Projects_Portfolio_KK
-My Butler Data Analytics Certificate Course Projects
+This is my portfolio of projects developed while attenting the Butler Data Analytics and Data Visualization Certificate Program at Butler University